nicgaspar/LEM_comparison/CHILD_Experiments/readme.txt

-The SteadyState folder contains all the code to create the steady-state grids.
+The SteadyState folder contains the input files needed to create the steady-state CHILD grids.

 A poorly named experiment called testtesttest created the initial white-noise grid that was used for both the CHILD Voronoi experiments and the Landlab Voronoi experiments.
 The initial near-flat but slightly noisy grid can be recreated from the output using the testtesttest.inputs input file.